idant1111/WasOnEnglish/README.md

 enjoy!

+# UPDATE 2.0 - Added support to hebrew to english layout

 I created it so anyone could take english QWERTY layout and adapt it to their native QWERTY language layout

 *# Screenshots:*